 [EN] The NanoEl project aims at transferring knowledge between EU higher education institutions and institutions in China, Malaysia, India and Israel, and between the Partner Countries’ (PCs) institutions to adapt, innovate and modernise existing curricula in Nanoelectronics in the four PCs; to develop new certified courses, to test innovated curricula and to disseminate the results.

-Il progetto NanoEl ha l’obiettivo di trasferire conoscenze tra Scuole di Alta Formazione Europee e istituti in Cina, Malesia, India e Israele, e tra gli istituti delle nazioni partner (Partner Countries – PCs), per adattare, innovare e modernizzare gli esistenti curricula in Nanoelettronica nelle 4 nazioni partner; inoltre sviluppare new corsi certificati, per testare curricula innovativi e disseminare i risultati.
+[IT] Il progetto NanoEl ha l’obiettivo di trasferire conoscenze tra Scuole di Alta Formazione Europee e istituti in Cina, Malesia, India e Israele, e tra gli istituti delle nazioni partner (Partner Countries – PCs), per adattare, innovare e modernizzare gli esistenti curricula in Nanoelettronica nelle 4 nazioni partner; inoltre sviluppare new corsi certificati, per testare curricula innovativi e disseminare i risultati.

-Lab4MEMS II focuses on Micro-Opto-Electro-Mechanical Systems (MOEMS) that merge MEMS1 with Micro-optics to sense or manipulate optical signals using integrated mechanical, optical, and electrical systems, while the original project maintains its emphasis on developing a pilot line for next-generation MEMS devices augmented with such advanced technologies as piezoelectric or magnetic materials and 3D packaging.
+Lab4MEMS II focuses on Micro-Opto-Electro-Mechanical Systems (MOEMS) that merge MEMS1 with Micro-optics to sense or manipulate optical signals using integrated mechanical, optical, and electrical systems.
+Simultaneously, the original project maintains its emphasis on developing a pilot line for next-generation MEMS devices augmented with such advanced technologies as piezoelectric or magnetic materials and 3D packaging.
 Like its sister project, Lab4MEMS II is being launched by the European Nanoelectronics Initiative Advisory Council (ENIAC) Joint Undertaking (JU), a public-private partnership in nanoelectronics.

 The EduNano project is aimed at common courses development for the new skills needed for the new jobs in the multidisciplinary nanotechnology for MSc degree level, professionals and teacher training.

-The objective of the EuroTraining project is to provide a European Training Infrastructure facilitating the provision of high calibre training across Europe.
+The EuroTraining project’s objective is to provide a European Training Infrastructure facilitating the provision of high calibre training across Europe.
 The structure will support professional advancement training as well as academic training.
-Professional course providers will get a central place for the presentation of their training offer while academics will get a course material exchange service targeting graduate nanoelectronics schools.
+Professional course providers will get a central place to present their training offer, while academics will get a course material exchange service targeting graduate nanoelectronics schools.
 The training action will enhance the development of the European knowledge-based society in the field of nanoelectronics.

-Lab4MEMS will feature the Pilot Line for innovative technologies on advanced piezoelectric and magnetic materials, including advanced Packaging technologies to meet the ever evolving market needs:
+Lab4MEMS will feature the Pilot Line for innovative technologies on advanced piezoelectric and magnetic materials, including advanced Packaging technologies to meet the ever-evolving market needs:

 1. Micro-actuators, micro-pumps, sensors and electrical power generators, integrated on silicon-based piezoelectric materials (PZT) for use in Data Storage, Ink Jet, Health Care, Automotive and Energy Scavenging

-2. Magnetic field sensors integrated on silicon-based Anisotropic Magneto Resistance (AMR) materials, for use in consumer applications such as GPS positioning and mobile phones
+2. Magnetic field sensors integrated on silicon-based Anisotropic Magneto Resistance (AMR) materials for use in consumer applications such as GPS positioning and mobile phones

 3. Advanced packaging technologies and vertical interconnections (flip chip, Through Silicon Vias or Through Mold Vias) for full 3D integration, for use in CONSUMER and HEALTHCARE application such as body area sensors and remote monitoring.